2011

 "You want to start telling me the truth?"

-"That is absolutely preposterous."
-She stood there looking down at me.
 "I'm sure you hear this all the time from criminals you question so I don't expect you to believe me, but that is completely absurd.
 I don't know where you got that information."

 Two more cruisers arrived and the officers talked amongst themselves then the other two came over to me, one on either side of me.